How to make Free Motion Cycling Rollers: Make Magazine

 Free motion rollers are cool becuase it helps get rid of that super sterile feeling that you get when sitting on the rollers.
 I personally have an issue with being on the rollers for more than five minutes (not kidding).
 This would add some realism and fun to riding indoors during the horrible winter.
 I want to build these for next winter!

 DIY InsideRide Free Motion Rollers #2

 I just got one of those indoor bike trainers.
 You know, the kind that props up the rear wheel against a heavy, resistance-providing wheel.
 The front of the bike rests on the floor, the rear axle is pinned, and there’s no balancing required.
-I didn’t think of it at first, but that’s not really how you ride a bike in real life, and therefore must not be good enough for athletes training for more than just a good indoor cardio workout.
+I didn’t think of it at first, but that’s not really how you ride a bike in real life, and therefore must not be good enough for athletes training for more than just a good indoor Masters Hammer and Chisel workout.
 Instructables user pennachi1 created this indoor cycling rig that lets you actually ride your bike the way you would outside.
-Looks a little scary to me, but I’m informed it “works fantastically!”
+Looks a little scary to me, but I’m informed it by reading Proform Reviews and it “works fantastically!”